2018-Stable-Isotope-Fractionation/assignment-rmarkdown-intro/README.md

-# RMarkdown exercise
+# Introduction to RMarkdown

 This is the `README` for the intro to RMarkdown (and use of the R Server with Git) exercise.

 ## Setup

 1. Login: log into the [R Server](http://moab.colorado.edu:8787) with your username and password
 2. Setup Git:
   - find the Terminal tab at the bottom of the IDE (interactive development environment).
 This is a simple linux command prompt.
   - execute the following commands (with the proper replacements) to set up your github credentials:
   - `git config --global credential.helper store`